-The characteristics of the SDSS imaging and spectroscopic data relevant to this work are described in detail in the first two papers in the series (J08, I08).
-Here, we briefly summarize the photometric parallax and photometric metallicity methods, and then describe the proper motion data and their error analysis.
+2006; Yanny et al. 2009) are described in detail in the first two papers in the series (J08, I08).
+Here, we only briefly summarize the photometric-parallax and photometric-metallicity methods, then describe the proper-motion data and their error analysis.
 The subsample definitions are described at the end of this section.

 2.1.
-Photometric Parallax Method
+The Photometric-Parallax Method

-The majority of stars in the SDSS imaging catalogs are on the main sequence (J08 and references therein) and, using the broadband colors measured by SDSS, it is possible to estimate their absolute magnitude.
-A maximum likelihood implementation of the photometric parallax method in the SDSS photometric system was introduced and discussed in detail in J08.
+The majority of stars in the SDSS imaging catalogs (~ 90%) are on the main sequence (J08 and references therein) and, using the broadband colors measured by SDSS, it is possible to estimate their absolute magnitude.
+A maximum-likelihood implementation of the photometric-parallax method in the SDSS photometric system was introduced and discussed in detail in J08.
 The method was further refined by I08, who calibrated its dependence on metallicity using globular clusters.
-In addition, Sesar et al. (2008, hereafter S08) used a large sample of candidate wide binary stars to show that the expected error distribution is mildly non-gaussian, with a root-mean-square (rms) scatter of $\sim 0.3$ mag.
+In addition, Sesar, Ivezić & Jurić (2008, hereafter SIJ08) used a large sample of candidate wide-binary stars to show that the expected error distribution is mildly non-Gaussian, with a root-mean-square (rms) scatter of ~ 0.3 mag.
 They also quantified biases in the derived absolute magnitudes due to unresolved binary stars.

-We estimate absolute magnitudes using equation A7 in I08, which corrects for age effects, and equation A2 to account for the impact of metallicity.
-Based on an analysis of stars in globular clusters, I08 estimate that the probable systematic errors in absolute magnitudes determined using these relations are about 0.1 mag, corresponding to 5% systematic distance errors (in addition to the 10-15% random distance errors).
+We estimate absolute magnitudes using equation A7 in I08, which corrects for age effects, and equation A2 in the same paper to account for the impact of metallicity.
+Based on an analysis of stars in globular clusters, I08 estimate that the probable systematic errors in absolute magnitudes determined using these relations are about 0.1 mag, corresponding to 5% systematic distance errors (in addition to the 10 - 15% random distance errors).

 2.2.
-Photometric Metallicity
+The Photometric-Metallicity Method

-Stellar metallicity can significantly affect the position of a star in the color-magnitude diagram (there is a shift of $\sim 1$ mag between the median halo metallicity of -1.5 and the median disk metallicity of -0.2).
-SDSS spectroscopy is only available for a small fraction of the stars in our sample, so we adopt a photometric metallicity method based on SDSS u-g and g-r colors.
-The relation was originally calibrated by I08 using SDSS spectroscopic metallicity.
+Stellar metallicity can significantly affect the position of a star in the color-magnitude diagram (there is a shift of ~ 1 mag between the median halo metallicity of $[Fe/H] \sim -1.5$ and the median disk metallicity of $[Fe/H] \sim -0.2$).
+SDSS spectroscopy is only available for a small fraction of the stars in our sample, so we adopt a photometric metallicity method based on SDSS u - g and g - r colors.
+This relation was originally calibrated by I08 using SDSS spectroscopic metallicities.
 However, the calibration of SDSS spectroscopic metallicity changed at the high-metallicity end after SDSS Data Release 6.
 Therefore, we recalibrate their expressions as described in the Appendix.
-The new calibration, given in Equation A1, is applicable to F/G stars with 0.2 < g - r < 0.6 and has photometric metallicity errors that approximately follow a gaussian distribution with a width of 0.26 dex.
-In addition, the $\sim 0.1$ dex systematic uncertainties in SDSS spectroscopic metallicity (Beers et al. 2006; Allende Prieto et al. 2006; Lee et al. 2008; Allende Prieto et al. 2008) are inherited by the photometric metallicity estimator.
-We emphasize that photometric metallicity estimates are robust only in the range -2 < [Fe/H] < 0 (see Appendix for details).
+The new calibration, given in Equation A1, is applicable to F/G stars with 0.2 < g - r < 0.6 and has photometric-metallicity errors that approximately follow a Gaussian distribution with a width of 0.26 dex.
+In addition, the ~ 0.1 dex systematic uncertainties in SDSS spectroscopic metallicity (Beers et al. 2006; Allende Prieto et al. 2006; Lee et al. 2008; Allende Prieto et al. 2008) are inherited by the photometric metallicity estimator.
+We emphasize that photometric metallicity estimates are only robust in the range -2 < [Fe/H] < 0 (see Appendix for details).

 For stars with g - r > 0.6, we assume a constant metallicity of [Fe/H] = -0.7, motivated by results for the disk metallicity distribution presented in I08 and the fact that SDSS data are too shallow to include a large fraction of red halo stars.
-A slightly better method would be to use disk metallicity distribution from I08 to solve for best-fit distance iteratively, but the resulting changes in the photometric distances are negligible compared to other systematic errors.
+A slightly better method would be to use the disk metallicity distribution from I08 to solve for best-fit distance iteratively, but the resulting changes in the photometric distances are negligible compared to other systematic errors.

 2.3.
-SDSS-POSS Proper Motion Catalog
+The SDSS-POSS Proper Motion Catalog